Research & Analysis Wing: Pakistan

 About 2–6 months before 26/11 Mumbai attacks, R&AW had intercepted several telephone calls through SIGINT which pointed at impending attacks on Mumbai Hotels by Pakistan-based terrorists, however there was a coordination failure and no follow up action was taken.
 Few hours before the attacks, a R&AW technician monitoring satellite transmissions picked up conversations between attackers and handlers, as the attackers were sailing toward Mumbai.
 The technician flagged the conversations as being suspicious and passed them on to his superiors.
 R&AW believed that they were worrying and immediately alerted the office of the National Security Advisor.
 However the intelligence was ignored.
 Later, just after the terrorists had attacked Mumbai, the technicians started monitoring the six phones used by the terrorists and recorded conversations between the terrorists and their handlers.

+In March 2016, Kulbhushan Jadhav, an Indian naval officer who working as a R&AW agent, was arrested in Balochistan and charged with espionage and sabotage.
+He was accused of operating a covert terror network within Balochistan.
+In 2017, he was sentenced to death by a Field General Court Martial in Pakistan.
+While held by Pakistani authorities, Jadhav had confessed in a video recording that he was tasked by R&AW, “to plan and organise espionage and sabotage activities” in Balochistan and Karachi.

 During the 2016 Line of Control strike, R&AW played an important role by providing real time and accurate intelligence to operational advisors and planners.
 It had deployed its human assets closest to the 8 demarcated launch-pads in Pakistan administered Kashmir.
 It also started Physical Surveillance of Chief of Pakistan army, 10 Corps commander and force commander of Northern Areas.

 During 2019 Balakot airstrike, R&AW played an important role by identifying and providing intelligence on Markaz Syed Ahmad Shaheed training camp, to operational planners.
 It had HUMINT that a large number of terrorists had congregated in the camp.

 On 1 March 2022, one of the hijackers of Flight IC 814 flight, Zahoor Mistry, was killed by two bike-borne assailants in Karachi.
-It was Mystery who had killed one of the passengers, 25-year-old Rupin Katyal, on the flight.
+It was Mistry who had killed one of the passengers, 25-year-old Rupin Katyal, on the flight.
 It is widely believed he was assassinated by R&AW.

+On 20 February 2023, Hizbul Commander Bashir Ahmad Peer alias Imtiyaz Alam who was India's most wanted designated terrorist under Unlawful Activities (Prevention) Act was shot dead outside a store by unknown assailants in Rawalpindi.
+It is widely believed that R&AW was behind this.

+On May 6, 2023, Paramjit Singh Panjwar, the Chief of Khalistan Commando Force was gunned down by two unidentified bike-borne gunmen in Johar Town of Lahore while he was out for a morning walk near his residence.
+Most likely it is believed he was assassinated by R&AW operative.